baloneymath/baloneymath.github.io/_pages/about.md

 News
 ======
+* 09/2021: One co-authored paper, *Generative-Adversarial-Network-Guided Well-Aware Placement for Analog Circuits*, is accepted by ASP-DAC 2022.
+Cheers!

+* 07/2021: One co-authored paper, *OpenSAR: An Open Source Automated End-to-end SAR ADC Compiler*, is accepted by ICCAD 2022.
+Cheers!

 * 02/2021: Our paper, *Universal Symmetry Constraint Extraction for Analog and Mixed-Signal Circuits with Graph Neural Networks*, is accepted by DAC 2021.
 Cheers!

 * 01/2021: Our paper, *MAGICAL 1.0: An Open-Source Fully-Automated AMS Layout Synthesis Framework Verified With a 40-nm 1GS/s ∆Σ ADC*, is accepted by CICC 2021.
 Cheers!